 Reviewing and accepting a proposal to list your house is as easy as clicking a button.
 Once you’ve accepted a listing proposal your new agent will get in touch with you and start working on selling your property.

-Getting access to TrueParity’s marketplace is easy and free for homeowners.
+Getting access to TrueParity’s platform is easy and free for homeowners.
 Just enter some basic information like your name, email, phone number, and address and our system will take care of the rest.
-We also have a team of advisors you can call anytime to help get you up and running on TrueParity's marketplace.
-Once you're onboard you'll get access to our exclusive marketplace filled with the best agents ready to help you sell your house.
+We also have a team of advisors you can call anytime to help get you up and running on TrueParity's platform.
+Once you're onboard you'll get access to our exclusive platform filled with the best agents ready to help you sell your house.

 No matter your real estate experience.
 TrueParity is your first step to getting your home sold and getting the most value out of your home.